1994, Mr Nicolas Benito, who had an Industrial background but loved the countryside, acquired this property with its rich history.

 Since 2010 all the production is sold in bottles respecting the artisanal concept carried out in the vineyards with the fabrication of the wine.
 With the dynamic organisation of Chantal Bénito Larnaudie, the BENITO vineyards apply controlled wine in their domaine: returning to the land together with the adoption of agriculture against cryptogamic disease, with protection of the ecosystem and control of the yields.

 Since 2015 following the advice of our oenologue Stéphane Toutounji, we have carried out with success the “vinification without Sulphur” from the harvest to the end of the malolactic fermentation.
-It involves replacing the sulphur by a yeast constituted of micro-organisms present at the surface of the grapes.
-This enables the creation of a very pure and affirmed fruity wine.
+This enables the creation of a very pure and affirmed fruity wine and to engage ownership in an approach virtuous environmental